 Working to enhance the quality and breadth of the undergraduate education for our Honors students, the Honors Symposium course strives to achieve the following goals:

-- Help students make a successful adjustment from home and high school to college and independent living
+- Help students make a successful transition to university life

 - Develop students’ ability to critically evaluate and communicate information